witwickey/YOLO-Training-Automation/README.md

 The `train_config.json` file found in `sample_dataset` is a copy of the template `config/train_config.json.template` with needed modifications.
 The template can as well be copied as is while making sure to remove the '.template' from the name.
 You can also provide your own `train.txt` and `test.txt` to specify which images will be used for training and which ones are for testing.
 If not provided, the dataset will be split according to the `data/train_ratio` (by default 80% train 20% test).
 If you are using **Yolov4** training please make sure to choose your `yolov4` instead of **yolov3** in `train_config.json`  `model/model-name` **Yolov4** specific hyperparams ("mosaic","blur")
+Custom cfg file name has to be provided in `train_config.json`  `model/custom-cfg-name` like `yolov3-tiny.cfg` and place the custom model and cfg in the dataset directory (for eg `sample_dataset` directory).

 ## Starting the training